More layoffs at Indiana factory Trump made deal to keep open

 Trump praised the deal, under which he said 1,100 jobs would be saved, as a model of how he would push American companies to keep jobs in the country.

-It undoubtedly saved hundreds of positions at Carrier, but manufacturing workers who now face unemployment say they feel let down by a deal that started out as a presidential campaign rallying cry but turned out to be less than it appeared.
+Trump did save hundreds of positions at Carrier, but manufacturing workers who now face unemployment say they feel let down by a deal that started out as a presidential campaign rallying cry but turned out to be less than it appeared.

 Carrier said this week that 1,100 workers will remain at the factory, upholding its deal with Trump.
 They include 730 manufacturing jobs and about 300 engineering and administrative positions that were never slated to move.